Rome Travel Guide

 What’s the best time for the Vatican Museums?

-Morning slots are usually best.
-Leave buffer for security lines and avoid building a cross-city day around the museum visit.
+Morning slots are usually the best choice.
+Leave buffer for security lines and avoid turning the day into a cross-city sprint.

 What are the best extra attractions after the main highlights?

-Many travelers add Castel Sant’Angelo, Borghese Gallery, catacombs, golf cart tours, or an organized day trip to Pompeii or Tivoli.
+Many travelers add Castel Sant’Angelo, Borghese Gallery, catacombs, golf cart tours, or a day trip to Pompeii or Tivoli once the core Rome bookings are already secured.

 Keep Planning

-Turn good attraction picks into better Rome days.
+Turn strong attraction choices into better Rome days.